symfony/symfony-docs/form/data_mappers.rst

         }
     }

 The form type should be allowed to edit a color.
-But because you've decided to make the ``Color`` object immutable, a new color object has to be created each time one of the values is changed.
+But because you have decided to make the ``Color`` object immutable, a new color object has to be created each time one of the values is changed.

 .. tip::

-    If you're using a mutable object with constructor arguments, instead of using a data mapper, you should configure the ``empty_data`` option with a closure as described in
+    If you are using a mutable object with constructor arguments, instead of using a data mapper, you should configure the ``empty_data`` option with a closure as described in
     :ref:`How to Configure empty Data for a Form Class <forms-empty-data-closure>`.

 The red, green and blue form fields have to be mapped to the constructor arguments and the ``Color`` instance has to be mapped to red, green and blue form fields.
 Recognize a familiar pattern?
-It's time for a data mapper.
+It is time for a data mapper.
 The easiest way to create one is by implementing :class:`Symfony\\Component\\Form\\DataMapperInterface` in your form type::